BlackIron Financial

 What It Is

 Membership-based cost-sharing arrangements—not regulated insurance.
-While cheaper upfront, they lack consumer protections and tax/compliance advantages.
-BlackIron does not recommend them as a long-term replacement for true coverage.
+While cheaper upfront, they may lack consumer protections and tax/compliance advantages.
+BlackIron generally does not recommend them as a long-term replacement for true coverage.

 Pros